 I remember when I was a teenager and other boys my age started looking at porno magazines and movies.
 They were so excited to see the naked girls and I pretty much didn’t feel anything.
 They would say to me, “don’t you wish you could get with her?” and I would honestly respond that I didn’t know who she was or what type of person she was.
 Of course they would laugh and say that I was a homosexual.
 Then if anyone ever turned on a porno movie I would fall asleep.
 I don’t know why, but I would just shut down.
 After a while, I started thinking something was wrong with me.
 All the other boys were really into this and I just didn’t care at all.
 I ended up getting upset with myself for not feeling anything and literally grabbed a magazine and stared at it and prayed to God to fix me with tears in my eyes.
 But still I felt nothing.
 I started wondering if they were right about my sexuality.

-This story raises two questions:
+This story raises three questions:

 - What does my physical dysfunction have to do with God?

 - Why do I think this is important to spiritual development?

 - Why am I not embarrassed to tell this story?